mhalbritter/graal-native-image-analysis/README.md

   only include the reflection metadata and not the code for the reflected class/method
     * Search for `HelloWorldPrinter` in "Used Classes" report from Graal in `reflection-query-only`
+    * In other words: only using reflection querying doesn't disable the tree-shaking

 ### Executable size